 Chapter 1: The Mysterious Flying Boy

-Charlotte Bennett squinted into the wintry sun as her younger brother ran by her.
+Charlotte Bennett squinted into the sun as her brother appeared at her side.

 "Snow day!"
 Jamie hollered, tugging on his cap.

-All down the line of houses on Blueberry Street, kids ran outside with snow jackets and mittens, cries of "SNOW DAY!" echoing off the streetlights.
-Charlotte smiled as Jamie met up with his five friends and split into groups for a snowball fight.
+Along the block, kids ran from their houses, cries of "SNOW DAY!" piercing the winter air.
+Charlotte smiled as Jamie met up with his friends and split into groups for a snowball fight.

 "Yeah," she answered, taking her own phone out of her coat pocket.
 "I'm just gonna ask Serena if she wants to join me."

 As she dialed Serena's number, Charlotte bounded up the stairs and flew past her open bedroom door.
-Her pink room was covered with photographs, on the walls and scattered across her desk, and light was filtering through her blinds to make it look like fairy dust was in the air.
-She grabbed her favorite camera from her desk, put new film in it, adjusted the strap that hung around her neck, and put on pink snow boots to accommodate her magenta coat, matching mittens, and black jeans.
+Her room was covered in photographs, on the pink walls and scattered across her desk.
+Light was filtering through her blinds, making it look like fairy dust was in the air.
+She grabbed her favorite camera from her desk, put new film in it, adjusted the strap that hung around her neck, and put on snow boots to accommodate her magenta coat, matching mittens, and black jeans.
 She pushed up her dark-rimmed glasses, fixed her white beret, and went back outside.

-Serena hadn't answered the first time, but Charlotte was rewarded after a second try.
+Serena hadn't answered the first call, but Charlotte was rewarded after a second try.
 "Hullo?" came Serena Kingston's groggy voice on the other end.